-The court uses both subjective and circumstantial evidence to decide a case.
+The court uses subjective and circumstantial evidence to decide a case.
 Each is significant and valuable to the case.

 For a free legal consultation, call (310) 896-2723